 ASE A8 Engine Performance Practice Test

-6. There is excessive resistance found at point A in the diagram above.
-All of the following statements are true about this circuit EXCEPT.
+6. An engine has a rich air-fuel ratio.
+There is excessive resistance found at point A in the schematic diagram above.
+All of the following statements regarding this circuit are true EXCEPT:

-- B. Excessive resistance in this circuit will result in delayed torque converter engagement.
+- B. Too much resistance at point A will result in delayed torque converter engagement.

-- C. Excessive resistance in this circuit will result in delayed engine cooling fan operation.
+- C. Too much resistance at point A will result in delayed engine cooling fan operation.

 Answer C is wrong.
-This will also result in delayed engine cooling fan engagement.
+The ECM uses different strategies programmed into its lookup tables for hot and cold operating conditions.
+This resistance results in delayed engine cooling fan engagement.

 Answer D is correct.
 This is an EXCEPT-type question.
 The (ECT) engine coolant temperature sensor is a variable resistor that uses resistance to change a 5-volt reference signal from the ECM.